isaacarnault/terraform-cloud/Part_5_Sentinel_Policies_and_Policy_Sets.md

 <hr>

 This gist is now completed.
-We have successfully completed part 1 to 6.
+We have successfully completed parts 1 to 6.

 <hr>